Fragile X syndrome: Signs and symptoms

 Most young children do not show any physical signs of FXS.
 It is not until puberty that physical features of FXS begin to develop.
 Aside from intellectual disability, prominent characteristics of the syndrome may include an elongated face, large or protruding ears, flat feet, larger testes (macroorchidism), and low muscle tone.
 Recurrent otitis media (middle ear infection) and sinusitis is common during early childhood.
 Speech may be cluttered or nervous.
 Behavioral characteristics may include stereotypic movements (e.g., hand-flapping) and atypical social development, particularly shyness, limited eye contact, memory problems, and difficulty with face encoding.
 Some individuals with fragile X syndrome also meet the diagnostic criteria for autism.

 Males with a full mutation display virtually complete penetrance and will therefore almost always display symptoms of FXS, while females with a full mutation generally display a penetrance of about 50% as a result of having a second, normal X chromosome.
-Females with FXS may have symptoms ranging from mild to severe, although they are generally less affected than males.
+Females with FXS may have symptoms ranging from mild to severe, although they are generally less affected than males due to variability in X-inactivation.